jlangch/venice/doc/readme/recursion.md

 # Recursion

-Venice does not support automated tail call optimization.
+Venice does not support automated tail call optimization (TCO).
 The _recur_ syntax is a way to mimic TCO for self-recursion.
 In addition the _trampoline_ function for mutual recursion is available for more involved forms of recursion.